martgnz/journocoders-geogrid/README.md

 tmp <- calculate_grid(shape = df, grid_type = "hexagonal", seed = 5)
 ```

 Now let's retrieve a SpatialDataFrame out of the hexagon.
-This will take a long time, in my case it was like an hour.
+This can take a long time depending on the number of polygons of your data.
+In this case it will be quick.

 ```r
 df_hex <- assign_polygons(df, tmp)